raphael-group/MOLLUSC/README.md

 ```

 ## Input File Descriptions
-The following are the types of files one needs to run this method
+The following are the required inputs to MOLLUSC

-- priors.csv (optional)
-- character matrix file
+- Character matrix
-- leaf_locations.txt
+- Tree topology
-- true_tree.nwk
+- Leaf locations

-You can see examples of these files in the `example` folder.
+- [optional] Prior mutation probabilities (associated with the input character matrix)

-### character matrix file
+### character matrix
 The first row is a header describing the contents of the subsequent matrix.
 The first column of the matrix is the name of a cell (in this case, 216_* refers to the fact that the leaves of the tree correspond to the 216th time sample of the video frame data from the intMEMOIR experiment).
 The remaining columns correspond to a given mutation site across the cells.
 In other words, for a given row of this matrix, the first entry is the name of the cell, the remaining  entries correspond to state the mutation sites.

 | cell_name  | site_1 | site_2 |